TinyCircuits/Thumby-Website/docs/CC++/APIReference.md

 Main library for screen, button, audio, and link cable interaction.

-Inherits most functionality from `GraphicsBuffer.h`, `ssd1306.h`, and `font.h` libraries.
+Inherits most functionality from `GraphicsBuffer.h` and `font.h` libraries.
 This section is a summary of what is accessible and useful through the `Thumby.h` library.

 ---